What is bicalutamide?

 How bicalutamide works

 Most prostate cancers need the hormone testosterone to grow.
-Testosterone is mostly made by the testicles.
+Testosterone is mainly made by the testicles.
 A very small amount is made by the adrenal glands, which sit above the kidneys.

 Bicalutamide blocks testosterone from reaching the cancer cells.
 This may shrink the prostate cancer or stop it growing.